Agriculture

 Field Visit

-Travel to a nearby experimental plot.
-Meet with local farmers who are testing your previous year's 'Drought-Resistant' seeds.
-Collect soil samples and record farmers' feedback.
-Seeing your lab work actually sprouting in the real world is the best part of your day.
+Ishaan travels to a nearby experimental plot.
+He meets with local farmers who are testing his previous year's 'Drought-Resistant' seeds.
+He collects soil samples and records the farmers' feedback.
+Seeing his lab work actually sprouting in the real world is the best part of his day.

 6:30 PM